sirriah/FM-creative-single-page-site/README.md

 ### What I learned

 I learned, that I need to verify some new properties of CSS in caniuse.com :).
-I used things like ` grid-template-columns: subgrid; `or `codepadding-inline: 1rem;` etc. So later I realized that this only works in firefox, but not in chrome or safari.
+I used things like ` grid-template-columns: subgrid; `or `padding-inline: 1rem;` etc. So later I realized that this only works in firefox, but not in chrome or safari.

 Next I learned about "transitionend" in javascript, which wait for CSS animation and do the code after it finish.
 This was really helpful in my slider section.